 Dragging default folders, such as Inbox, Calendar, and Contacts, brings up a message that you can't move default folders.
 The contents will be copied instead, with the folder named Inbox (1), Calendar (1), etc.

 Tools in the Spotlight

 Stellar OST recovery software is the most efficient tool to convert Outlook OST file to PST file.
 The software successfully recovers all the components of .ost file such as emails, contacts calendar entries, attachments etc. The tool is able to convert OST file to working PST file in any instance of corruption.
 Free demo version is also available that previews all recoverable items of inaccessible .ost file.
-This OST to PST Conversion tool supports MS Outlook 2010, 2007, 2003, 2002, and 2000 versions.

 Kernel OST Viewer is a FREE utility to view the contents of OST files.
 It does not require Outlook installation.
 A connection with Exchange is also not required.
 Just select the OST file and it will mount it in its Outlook like GUI instantly.